Extra Ordinary Metal Orchestra by Chiara Luzzana for Alessi

 An element of surprise is created when the two glorified worlds of a sound artist and a design company join forces in the creation of a precious and original language of expression:

-Out of the 13 pieces in the collection we selected a few to present you in detail alongside the designers behind their realisation.
+Out of the 13 pieces in the Extra Ordinary Metal collection, we selected a few to present you in detail alongside the designers behind their realisation.

 Recinto by Alessandro Mendini